 Any commission that you receive from the finance company for introducing them to your customer may be subject to VAT.

-If the finance company doesn’t become the owner of the goods, you’re supplying goods directly to your customer.
+If the finance company does not become the owner of the goods, you’re supplying goods directly to your customer.
 You’re not supplying them to the finance company, even though the finance company may pay you direct.

 VAT is due on the selling price to your customer, even if you receive a lower amount from the finance company.
 The contract between your customer and the finance company for credit is a completely separate transaction.